POLICY IN THE PERIPHERY

 With the Coronavirus outbreak, traveling and entering medical facilities now pose unique risks.
-Abortion providers need to take new measures to rensure the safety of their patients and staff, and there are many unknown factors in our future.
+Abortion providers need to take new measures to ensure the safety of their patients and staff, and there are many unknown factors in our future.
 We need to make sure already limited access isn’t further impacted.
-We have already witnessed covid-19 delaying abortion care, as many are choosing not to travel for fear of the virus, are self-isolating, or have lost income due to unemployment from the virus and cannot afford procedure expenses.
+We have already witnessed how COVID-19 delays abortion care, as many are choosing not to travel for fear of the virus, are self-isolating, or have lost income due to unemployment from the virus and cannot afford procedure expenses.

 ARIZONA'S REPRODUCTIVE HEALTHCARE LANDSCAPE

 Arizona is the 6th largest state in the United States, with an estimated population of 7,278,717 people – 352,770 living in rural Arizona.
 Outside of Maricopa County, the next two largest metropolitan cities are Tucson and Yuma, with approximate populations of 548,073 and 100,198 respectively.

 The state faces some of the most restrictive abortion laws in the country that include a mandatory counseling appointment and ultrasound, followed by 24-hour waiting period; a law that limits who can preform abortions to only medical; and prohibits the use of telemedicine to administer medication abortion.